clariusdev/solum/examples/solum_android/README.md

 ====

 1. Copy the `aar` package (found in the repository's release section) into the libs subfolder
+2. Add the OEM API key in the `secrets.properties` file
-2. Re-sync Gradle
+3. Re-sync Gradle
-3. Build
+4. Build

 Important Notes
 ----